peterhinch/micropython-font-to-py/FONT_TO_PY.md

 value > 127) from ttf files is unreliable.
 If the expected results are not achieved, use an otf font.
 However I have successfully created the Cyrillic font from a `ttf`.
 Perhaps not all fonts are created equal...

+The `-i` or `--iterate` argument.
+For specialist applications.
+Specifying this causes a generator function `glyphs` to be included in the Python font file.
+A generator instantiated with this will yield `bitmap`, `height`, and `width` for every glyph in the font.

 ### Output